craychee/craychee.github.io/source/_posts/2015-10-04-production-is-an-artifact.md

 drupal-root/
 ```

+Now we had one directory for our Drupal root and one directory for scripts to act upon it.

 ####Problem: We weren't building on an environment that resembled production.
 ####Solution: Virtualization.
-With the Drupal root now liberated from the project root, it was easier to see that a project's deliverable (a fully configured Drupal) was separate from the tools that created and supported that deliverable.
+Now we were finally making our work explicit, consistent, and executable.
+And with the Drupal root now liberated from the project root, it was easier to see that a project's deliverable (a fully configured Drupal) was separate from the tools that created and supported that deliverable.
 We now felt free to add tools into the repository that were not part of the deliverable but would help us deliver great code.

 One of the biggest pain points in development was that we weren't building in an environment that resembled production nor anything else.
 In fact, many of us weren't sure what our environment resembled.
 It was just whatever version of our LAMP (WAMP/XAMP) stack we happened to be on.
 This meant that not only did we have no assurance that our code would work on the environment to which it was destined but we also had no assurance that it would work on our colleagues' own environment.